About Our Program

 - Improve students’ critical thinking, research and communication skills

 - Provide an intellectual community in and extending beyond the classroom walls

 - Challenge and support Honors Fellows in the highest possible academic achievements, culminating in an independent thesis

-- Prepare students to excel in graduate or professional pursuits as independent, hard-working, open-minded, lifelong learners and honorable community members.
+- Prepare students to excel in graduate or professional pursuits as independent, hard-working, open-minded, compassionate, lifelong learners and honorable community members.

 Some Benefits of Elon’s Honors Fellows Program